 - Commented on briefly in the song "What Could Be Better" from the musical Baby.
 While Lizzie sings of their good qualities they could pass on to their unborn child, Danny teases her by singing "What could be better than if our little spawn/Got all his brains from his dad/And from his mom got his brawn?"

-- In Arsenic And Old Lace, Mortimer tries to call off his marriage to Elaine when it becomes clear just how severely insanity runs in his family, and is afraid of what their kids would be like.
-At the end of the movie/play he discovers that he's not genetically a Brewster and changes his mind.
+- In Arsenic and Old Lace, Mortimer tries to call off his marriage to Elaine when it becomes clear just how severely insanity runs in his family because he's afraid of what their kids would be like.
+At the end of the movie/play, he discovers that he's not genetically a Brewster and changes his mind.

 - Namir Deiter: This is the reason Twix was unwilling to have kids with Snickers.
-Twix is a cat, the rest of his family are giant slugs* and he didn't want any child of his to suffer the feelings of isolation he felt (despite the best efforts of the rest of the Dorpes)
+Twix is a cat, the rest of his family are giant slugsnote and he didn't want any child of his to suffer the feelings of isolation he felt (despite the best efforts of the rest of the Dorpes).

 - Earth's "Gene pool improvement act" in Schlock Mercenary forbids total idiot couples to reproduce naturally to avoid this trope.

-- In one episode of the X-Men animated series, Jean Grey worries about this when Scott proposes to her.
+- In one episode of X-Men: The Animated Series, Jean Grey worries about this when Scott proposes to her.
 Scott's response?
 "I wouldn't have it any other way."

 - George Bernard Shaw was pestered for a while by an actress who had an over-inflated idea of her own attractiveness, and insisted that she wanted to bear Shaw's child, who would of course be the perfect combination of his genius and her beauty.
 Eventually Shaw got exasperated enough to reply to her, "But, my good woman, what if it turns out to have my looks and your brains?"